 Tamales de Dulce (Sweet Tamales)

-The Tamales de Dulce are sweet tamales that can be eaten as a dessert or a sweet snack, in Mexico they can be prepared as is outlined here with raisins and walnuts, or without anything but just the sweet tamal masa itself.
-You will also frequently see these tamales colored pink, they are usually served at the occasion of the "fiesta de las Candelas", on Febuary 2nd.
+The Tamales de Dulce are sweet tamales that can be eaten as a dessert or a sweet snack; yes the tamales dough is also delicious as a dessert!
+In Mexico they can be prepared as is outlined here with raisins and walnuts, or without anything but just the sweet tamal masa itself.
+You will also frequently see these tamales colored pink, they are usually served at the occasion of the "fiesta de las Candelas", or Candlemas, on Febuary 2nd.

 Making Tamales de Dulce